JDtheGeek/cv-1/README.md

 More recently, I have been working through online courses such as Treehouse to get my feet wet in the subject.
 I’ve picked up some knowledge in HTML, CSS, and Ruby.
 Getting back into programming languages has made me realise why I want to make a career change into the field - I enjoy the workflow of writing code, from breaking down a problem into smaller processes to solve, and the real world output that can be tested by yourself.
 I like the sense of the satisfaction a developer can get when solving challenging coding problems especially when coming up with a working solution to a problem that does not come easy

 I am Mechanical Design Engineer with experience working in a building services engineering consultancy for 2 years.
 I have knowledge of other engineering areas from my degree particularly solid mechanics and finite element analysis.
 I am professional, diligent and calm under pressure.
 I am a quick learner who is always looking to learn new things to further develop my understanding.
 My previous work has given me great experience in how to work effectively in a team as well as developing interpersonal and customer service skills.
 I am seeking a role in a well-structured and dynamic organisation with a strong team ethic.

+I have always looked in on the tech industry with interest and intrigue.
+For a while I have considered attempting to start a career as a developer.
+I had some prior experience in code and loved everything about it.
+I enjoy the workflow of writing code, from breaking down a problem into smaller processes to solve and the real world output that can be tested by yourself.
+I like the sense of the satisfaction a developer can get when solving challenging coding problems especially when coming up with a working solution to a problem that does not come easy.
+I am relishing the prospect that I can do this for a career and am eager to get started and contributing to a company.

 Key skills
 Quick Learner
 Problem Solving
 Logical thinker who can also think outside the box.